 The CRA will ensure there is an exhibit list in all cases.
 When there is no exhibit list, or there is only a proposed exhibit list, the CRA will prepare the exhibit list in final form.

 Additionally, when there is no finalized exhibit list, the CRA should notify the CCPRB branch chief and division director, who will provide feedback to the branch that reviewed the claim at the request for review level.
 To provide feedback, the CRA will send an email (noting the claimant, Social Security number, and a brief description of the issue) to the CCPRB chief and CCPRB division director.
 The CCPRB division director will provide appropriate feedback to the division director of the reviewing branch.

 Generally, the CRA may not omit from the record an exhibit consisting of medical evidence when disability is an issue before the court.
 If an exhibit appears to be missing, the CRA will check the hearing transcript to ensure that the ALJ or AC did not strike it from the record or that it is not in the file unmarked.

 a.
 When It Is Unnecessary to Obtain the Missing Material

-There are only two instances in which the CRA may prepare the administrative record without first attempting to obtain the missing material if the missing material is either:
+The CRA may prepare the administrative record without first attempting to obtain the missing material if the missing material is either: